Inpatients are patients who stay at the hospital for one or more night, whether for surgery, ongoing treatment or following an emergency admission.

 The team looking after you

 During your stay with us you will be cared for by a range of experienced healthcare professionals and other staff.
 They all wear name badges and will introduce themselves to you.
+Click for a quick guide to who is who.

 Your care is managed by a team from a number of different disciplines who work together to ensure that all aspects of your care are considered.
 They will discuss your treatment with you in clear language and involve you in decisions about your care.
 If you have any questions or concerns, please speak to a member of the nursing team or one of the doctors during ward rounds.